 Laura was born in Laramie, WY and raised in Anchorage.
 She first started working at Highland in 2008 as a kennel technician.
 She obtained her undergraduate degree at the University of Wyoming, but came back to Highland during summer breaks to work as a technician assistant and receptionist.
 She is a 2016 graduate of Washington State University’s College of Veterinary Medicine and rejoined the Highland family in June, 2016 as an associate veterinarian.
 Laura loves spending time outdoors and particularly enjoys hiking, fishing, gardening and skiing.
 She shares her free-time with a goldfish and a Border Collie named d’Artagnon.

 Dr. Pam spends most of her time in Seward as the Senior Veterinarian at the Alaska SeaLife Center, but comes in once weekly to Highland Animal Clinic to continue providing expertise in companion animal preventative health care, soft tissue surgery, and treatment.
 Her work during the Exxon Valdez oil spill in sea otter rehabilitation inspired her desire to work with wild life.
 She is internationally known for her work in marine animal medicine and oiled wildlife response.
 She is actively involved in research, education, and rehabilitation programs and has traveled throughout Alaska, Russia, Canada and even to Antarctica for research work.
 For Dr. Tuomi, the excitement in veterinary medicine comes from the many challenges of figuring out problems and finding solutions.
 Dr. Tuomi and her husband, Dr. Jack, live in Anchorage and have 5 adult children and 4 grandchildren.
-In addition to their their 8-year-old cat Willy, they recently got another golden retriever Sisu.
+In addition to their golden retriever Sisu, they recently adopted another senior golden named Buddy.
 Sisu is very busy growing up and keeping everyone reminded of the joys of puppyhood!

 Alan Brightman, DVM, MS, DACVO is a board certified Ophthalmologist.
 He earned his Doctorate of Veterinary Medicine from Kanas State University in 1974.
 He is a pioneer in the ophthalmology field.
 Before he was a consultant, he served as a full professor of ophthalmology at the College of Veterinary Medicine at Kansas State University.
 Dr. Brightman specializes in the entire spectrum of medical and surgical ophthalmology of all animal species.
 He is also the author of more than 90 publications and pioneered a number of surgical procedures.
 These procedures include the full thickness corneal graft, eyelid wedge resection, cryosurgery for canine glaucoma, and the intraocular prosthesis.
 He brings more than 28 years of clinical and surgical experience, research, and teaching in ophthalmology to support the area’s referring veterinarians and clients.